Victoria Riskin: Civic engagement and activism

-Riskin has been dedicated to non-profit work and activism on behalf of human rights, education, her union (Writers Guild of America, West) and more recently, public radio.
+Riskin has been dedicated to non-profit work and activism on behalf of human rights, education, her union (Writers Guild of America, West), and public radio.
 She served on the Board of Directors of Human Rights Watch (HRW) for twelve years, traveled widely with the organization, and was a founding member of Human Rights Watch in Southern California, helping to build chapters in Los Angeles and Santa Barbara.
-For eight years, she chaired the Hellman-Hammett Prize Committee established by the estate of Lillian Hellman and administered by HRW, a fund to writers around the world who were victims of political persecution.
+For eight years, she chaired the Hellman-Hammett Prize Committee, established by the estate of Lillian Hellman and administered by HRW, a fund for writers around the world who were victims of political persecution.

-In 2001, Riskin was the first woman in 50 years elected President of the Writers Guild of America, West.
+In 2001, Riskin was the first woman in 50 years elected President of the Writers Guild of America, West – Mary C McCall Jr had been WGA president 1942-44 and 1951–52.
 She was dedicated to eliminating the "Film By," credit given to directors implying their sole authorship of films.
 She argued before the FCC in Washington against media consolidation and in Hollywood on behalf of improved representation and creative rights for animation writers.
 She also served as a Trustee and Chair of the Writers and Producers Pension and Health Fund.
-She was reelected President of the union by a significant margin in 2003, but stepped down early in 2004 over a controversy about Guild rules on eligibility to run for office.
+She was reelected President of the union by a significant margin in 2003 but stepped down early in 2004 over a controversy about Guild rules on eligibility to run for office.

-From to 2009 to 2016 Riskin chaired the Board of Trustees of Antioch University Santa Barbara, expanding the campus' footprint and visibility in the community.
-She also played a seminal role in bringing NPR station KCRW to the Central Coast, serves on the Board of Directors of KCRW, and co-chairs the KCRW Advisory Board in Santa Barbara.

 Personal life

 Riskin is married to television, film, and stage writer and producer, David W. Rintels.
-They live in Santa Barbara and Martha's Vineyard.
-Riskin's older brother, Robert Jr. is the owner of the legendary McCabe's Guitar Shop in Santa Monica.
+They live on Martha's Vineyard.
+Riskin's older brother, Robert Jr. retired as the owner of the legendary McCabe's Guitar Shop in Santa Monica in 2020.